amitramon/estwrapper/README.md

 * [Filter](#filters) definitions.

-The configuration file is documented, look at it for additional information regarding configuration options.
+The configuration file is documented, look at it for additional information regarding available configuration options.

 ### Filters

-Hyper Estraier can process directly only text and HTML files.
-In order to process files of different types they need to be first converted to either of these types.
-Hyper Estraier can convert files on the fly and process them, provided you supply it with an appropriate 'filter' for the file type you want it to process and instruct it to use it using command line options.
+Hyper Estraier can process directly only text, HTML and email RFC 822 files.
+In order to process files of other types they need to be converted to either text or HTML.
+Hyper Estraier can convert files on the fly and then process them, provided you supply it with an appropriate 'filter' for the file type you want it to process and instruct it to use (which you can do using settings in **estwrapper**'s configuration file).

 **estwrapper** comes with filter script for LibreOffice Writer files and Microsoft Office doc and docx files, that can be enabled or disabled using configuration settings.
-Additionally you can use the configuration option `USER_FILTERS` in order to set additional filters (In also worth looking at the filters that come with Hyper Estraier),
+Additionally you can use the configuration option `USER_FILTERS` in order to set additional filters (It's also worth looking at the filters that come with Hyper Estraier),

-Note that the filter script in this package require the following utilities to be available:

-* `pdftotext` for PDF files;
-* `odt2txt` for ODT files;
-* `catdoc` for DOC files;
-* `docx2txt` for  DOCX files;

-These tools should be available on most Linux distributions.
+See the [Requirements](#requirements) section for information regarding the tools that are required for **estwrapper**'s filter script.

 ## Usage